MOCA: Self-supervised Representation Learning by Predicting Masked Online Codebook Assignments: Additional implementation details

 \subsection{Evaluation protocols}

 Here we report implementation details for the evaluation protocols that we used in our work.
-We note that in all of them we use the pre-trained teacher transformer and as global image embedding the average patch embedding.
+We note that in all of them we use the pre-trained teacher transformer.

-\parag{k-NN ImageNet classification.} For the k-NN evaluation protocol~\cite{wu2018unsupervised,caron2021emerging} we freeze the pre-trained transformer, extract features from the training images, and then for the test images use a k-nearest neighbor classifier with $k=20$ neighbors.
+\paragraph{k-NN ImageNet classification.} For the k-NN evaluation protocol~\citep{wu2018unsupervised,caron2021emerging} we freeze the pre-trained transformer, extract features from the training images, and then for the test images use a k-nearest neighbor classifier with $k=20$ neighbors.

-\parag{Linear ImageNet classification.} In this case, we again freeze the pre-trained transformer and train a linear classifier on the extracted training image features.
-We follow the linear classification setting of iBOT~\cite{zhou2022ibot}.
+\paragraph{Linear ImageNet classification.} In this case, we again freeze the pre-trained transformer and train a linear classifier on the extracted training image features.
+We follow the linear classification setting of iBOT~\citep{zhou2022ibot}.
 In \cref{tab:linear_classification} we provide implementation details and hyperparameter values.

-\parag{End-to-end fine-tuning on ImageNet classification.} We follow the end-to-end fine-tuning setting of iBOT~\cite{zhou2022ibot}.
+\paragraph{End-to-end fine-tuning on ImageNet classification.} We follow the end-to-end fine-tuning setting of iBOT~\citep{zhou2022ibot}.
 In \cref{tab:finetuning} we provide implementation details and hyperparameter values.

-\parag{Low-shot ImageNet classification.} Following MSN~\cite{assran2022masked}, we freeze the pre-trained transformer, extract image features from the few available training images, and then train a linear classifier with them using L2-regularized logistic regression.
-For the logistic regression, we use the {\tt cyanure} package~\cite{mairal2019cyanure}.
+\paragraph{Low-shot ImageNet classification.} Following MSN~\citep{assran2022masked}, we freeze the pre-trained transformer, extract image features from the few available training images, and then train a linear classifier with them using L2-regularized logistic regression.
+For the logistic regression, we use the {\tt cyanure} package~\citep{mairal2019cyanure}.

-\parag{Cityscapes semantic segmentation with linear probing.} We study the quality of learned representations using linear probing either with the entire Cityscapes~\cite{Cordts2016Cityscapes} dataset containing $2975$ training images or in the few-shot setup.
+\paragraph{Cityscapes semantic segmentation with linear probing.} We study the quality of learned representations using linear probing either with the entire Cityscapes~\citep{Cordts2016Cityscapes} dataset containing $2975$ training images or in the few-shot setup.
 For all experiments we evaluate the $500$ validation images and report the best mean intersection over union (mIoU).
-We use the Segmenter~\cite{strudel2021segmenter} model with a frozen ViT-B/16 backbone initialized with one of the studied approaches.
+We use the Segmenter~\citep{strudel2021segmenter} model with a frozen ViT-B/16 backbone initialized with one of the studied approaches.
 Then, we append a single learnable linear layer on top.

-\emph{Entire dataset}: When training linear probes using the entire dataset, we optimize the network for $216$ epochs following the protocol from~\cite{strudel2021segmenter}.
+\emph{Entire dataset}: When training linear probes using the entire dataset, we optimize the network for $216$ epochs following the protocol of~\cite{strudel2021segmenter}.
 We optimize the learning rate for every studied method separately.